portsoc/hangman-in-branches/README.md

 For this reason, we have not included `node_modules` in the repository (look for this in the `.gitignore` file).

 Something else that happens once you install a package is that the dependencies will be added to the `package.json` file.
-Take a look at this file and observe what is added to "dependencies" attribute.
+Take a look at this file and observe what is added to the "dependencies" attribute.
 As discussed in [the usage section](#usage), once you clone the repository and checkout this branch, you will need to run `npm install` which installs the dependencies.

+The first thing that we need to add to `package.json` is the attribute `type` set to `module`.
+This lets us use import statements (for more info check out [this documentation page](https://nodejs.org/docs/latest-v13.x/api/esm.html#esm_enabling)).

-Inside `package.json` we have manually added a `start` script as shown below.
+Another thing that we need to manually add to `package.json` is a `start` script.
 It is a convention to set the `start` script to the shell command that starts the server:

 ```json